jazzband/django-dbbackup/docs/configuration.rst

 DBBACKUP_TMP_DIR
 ~~~~~~~~~~~~~~~~

-Directory to be used for temporary files.
+Directory to be used in local filesystem for temporary files.

 Default: ``tempfile.gettempdir()``